 4. Pain should not be ignored

 The saying “no pain, no gain” isn’t exactly fitting in this situation.
 Pain is the best indicator that our body gives us that we are doing something wrong and need to stop immediately.
 If you have just recovered from an injury, feeling pain is a sign that you have not fully recovered.
 This is a thing that any doctor specializing in sports podiatry will tell you.
-The pain that you feel doesn’t need to be immediate, either.
-After a workout, if you experience constant pain or discomfort, you have overextended yourself.
-Then it’s time to take it down a notch.

-5. Don’t forget warming-up
+5. Don’t forget warm up

 Don’t forget to always separate some time for warming up.
 This can also be helpful as an indicator of whether you are ready for the upcoming workout.
-If you practice jogging on the stairs going up and down and feel horrendous pain, then you will feel the pain when you go for the actual run.
+If you practice jogging on the stairs, going up and down and feel horrendous pain, then you will feel the pain when you go for the actual run.
 Ideally, your training session should look like this: Stretch, warm up, cool down, and start the actual training.
 Don’t neglect cool-downs; your body will need them now more than ever.
 Prepare for your training session by knowing exactly what you want to accomplish.
 You will be able to get the maximum efficiency out of your workouts without risking the injury reopening.

 6. Your body knows best

 You can read articles and talk to doctors, but your body knows best how much you can handle.
 That is why the most important tip of this article is to listen to your body.
 It will tell you when you are doing much more than it can handle.
-You know you have gone too far when you feel unnatural, intensive pain.
+You know you have gone too far when you feel unnatural, intense pain.
 If you feel discomfort, you know you have gone too far.
 Experiment with different body parts and exercises to find out what works best for your body.
 If you feel pain doing the lifting, you are not ready to continue it; if you don’t feel discomfort while running, you are ready to run again.
 Take it slow and experiment with how much you can do without feeling pain or discomfort, and you are well on your way to a full recovery.

 That would be it for today.
 Hopefully, after reading this article, you can better grasp how you should approach coming back into training and working out after a foot injury.
 Till next time!